 After all of the strips are laid out on the pants- sew the inseam closed- you’ll have right sides (in this case the right side is the side with the strips on it) together- This will catch the ends of the strips into the seam.

 That’s it for the pants.

-Okay for the skirt- you’ll need a basic skirt tutorial to start- you can use this one of mine- just eliminate the waistband.
+For the skirt you’ll need a basic skirt tutorial to start- you can use this one of mine- just eliminate the wide waistband piece.

-and Layer 3 will be the skirt (made from the same fabric that you cut the strips out of)
+-Layer 3 will be the skirt (made from the same fabric that you cut the strips out of).